rachelpeichen/Discoffery/README.md

 ![Reccommend](https://github.com/rachelpeichen/remote-learning-assignment/blob/main/recommend.gif)

 ### Collection
-- Users can save their favorite coffee shops and view them in the collection page.
+- Users can save their favorite coffee shops and view them on the collection page.
-- Users can create a new category to customize his/her collection.
+- Users can create a new category to customize their collections.

 ![Collection](https://github.com/rachelpeichen/remote-learning-assignment/blob/main/collection.png)

 ### Report a New Coffe Shop
-- Discoffery allow users to report new information whenever they find a new cafe.
+- Discoffery allows users to report new information whenever they find a new cafe.

 ![Add Shop](https://github.com/rachelpeichen/remote-learning-assignment/blob/main/addShop.png)